devmount/third-stats/.github/CONTRIBUTING.md

 ### Reporting Bugs

 Before creating bug reports, please make sure there isn't already an existing issue describing your problem, for bugs are tracked as [GitHub issues](https://github.com/devmount/third-stats/issues).
-Simply create an issue and provide the necessary information by filling in [the template](https://github.com/devmount/third-stats/issues/new?template=bug_report.md).
+Simply create an issue and provide the necessary information by filling in [the bug-report template](https://github.com/devmount/third-stats/issues/new?template=bug_report.md).

 ### Suggesting Enhancements

 Enhancement suggestions are also tracked as [GitHub issues](https://github.com/devmount/third-stats/issues).
 Before creating enhancement suggestions, please check the existing issues as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please include as many details as possible.
-Fill in [the template](https://github.com/devmount/third-stats/issues/new?template=feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in [the feature-request template](https://github.com/devmount/third-stats/issues/new?template=feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 ### Pull Requests